-Volunteers: Nell Grant, Susan Nadeau, Beverly Green, Cheryl Geiger, Josie Nichols, Don MacDonald, Ralph Nash, Rita Stone, Madeline Hastie, Janet King, Renee Boudreau, Glenn Jette, Clark Roberts, groups of students and faculty from Tilton School, students from Winnisquam Regional Schools, including the School Across the Street(SAS) and many others who assist in significant ways.
-Volunteers help keep our plants alive, take books to our homebound patrons, sponsor programs, and assist with story time.
-In 2013 volunteers contributed at least 361 hours to the library!
+Volunteers: Nell Grant, Nancy Court, Susan Nadeau, Beverly Green, Cheryl Geiger, Josie Nichols, Don MacDonald; groups of students and faculty from Tilton School, students from Winnisquam Regional Schools, including the School Across the Street(SAS) and many others who assist in significant ways.
+Volunteers help keep our plants alive, take books to our homebound patrons, sponsor programs, set-up our booksale and assist with story time.
+In 2015 volunteers contributed 583 hours to the library!
 Hall Memorial would not be where it is without the dedication and assistance of its volunteers.

-Donations were given by the Tilton-Northfield Rotary Club, John and Claire Tremblay, Lucinda Hope, Donna Burbank, Glenn Jette, Jeff Milroy, Richard Hartman, Catherine Barrows, Bill Bayley, Chuck and Kathleen Mitchell, Tanger Outlets, Wal-Mart, Hannaford, Pizza Hut, and Market Basket, along with many donations made in memoriam.
-Many others gave items to add to our collection or booksale; 1003 of those items were added to our permanent collection.
+Donations were given by the Tilton-Northfield Rotary Club, Chuck and Kathleen Mitchell, Pizza Hut, and Market Basket, along with many donations.
+Many others gave books and other items to add to our collection or sell in our booksale; 836 of those items were added to our permanent collection.

-Over 9,256 patrons of all ages participated in one or more of the 524 programs produced by the library this year.
-Our summer reading program was a huge success, with a theme of "Dig into Reading."
-Together, 91 children read over 77,000 recorded minutes to total more than 866 hours of summer reading!
-The Library's ongoing programs include weekly programs with Project Teen, the Knit Wits, children's crafts, chess club for all ages, two story times with a craft, Spanish Club, a Magic the Gathering Club, outreach to daycare centers, Scrabble, Mexican Train, Canasta, three book clubs, and monthly art displays.
-Joining these standing programs are many interesting presentations and activities offered throughout the year for all age ranges, so keep a lookout for our schedule of programming in the local newspapers, online, in our newsletter and of course, at the library itself.
+Over 7,925 patrons of all ages participated in one or more of the 601 programs produced by the Library this year.
+Our summer reading program was a resounding success, with a theme of "Every Hero has a Story."
+Together, 92 children read over 77,000 recorded minutes to total more than 866 hours of summer reading!
+The Library's ongoing programs include weekly programs with Project Teen, the Knit Wits, children's crafts, chess club for all ages, two story times with a craft, Spanish Club, a Magic the Gathering Club, outreach to daycare centers, Scrabble, three book clubs, and monthly art displays.
+We publish our list of programs, activities and new books in the local newspapers, online, in our newsletter and of course, at the library itself.
 Don’t forget to like us on Facebook!
 When we reach 1,000 ‘Likes’ we will be raffling off a Kindle Fire!

-Hall Memorial Library offers books and so much more!
+Hall Memorial Library is so much more than books!
 Libraries are the heart of every community and we invite you to come down, try out a program, check out a book, read our newspapers, meet our friendly staff and utilize this great community asset.